dikortis/LetsTalkETC/Episodes/Episode_10.md

-slightly less so we're cutting one department's budget but then we're putting it into a general fund to reallocate now yeah the problem is is that you can create a great security model for this but then you still have to figure out well how do you create
+slightly less so we're cutting one department's budget but then we're putting it into a general fund to reallocate now the problem is is that you can create a great security model for this but then you still have to figure out well how do you create